9th8/up-to-date-real-world-haskell/11-testing-and-quality-assurance.md

 ```

 The property failed when sorting an empty list--for which `head` and
-`minimum` aren\'t defined, as we can see from their definition:
+`minimum` aren't defined, as we can see from their definition:

 :::: captioned-content
 ::: caption